-Depression is a common mental health disorder that occurs in 15% of the population at some stage in their lives, with twice as many women affected as men.
+Depression is a common mental health disorder that occurs in 15% of the population at some stage in their lives.
+Depression has a lifetime prevalence of 12-20%, with women are affected 1.5 times as much as men.
 The core features of a depressive episode are pervasive low mood, lack of energy, lack of pleasure and an inability to enjoy life.
 More severe episodes are additionally associated with sleep disturbance, loss of appetite and weight loss, impaired concentration, self-neglect, retardation, hopelessness, negative thoughts and even delusions, as well as prominent suicidal ideas and suicidal acts.

 Depression in Ireland

-About 300,000 people may be affected by depression at any one time in Ireland.
+With a population of 4.8 million people, 6,000 require hospitalisation annually for depression in Ireland, accounting for 30% of in-patient admissions to mental health services.
 For some people a depressive episode may be self-limiting and not require any major intervention, whereas others may need to seek help from their GP or a specialist psychiatry service.
-About 6000 persons are admitted annually to hospital for treatment of severe, sometimes life-threatening, depression; this accounts for 30% of Irish psychiatry hospital admissions.

 The cost of depression